 Visitors who opt out of testing must quarantine for 14 days to prevent the spread of the illness before continuing on their trip in Iceland.

-Ultimately, cofounder Ryan Connolly supposes it will be a pretty good time to visit.
+Ultimately, cofounder Ryan Connolly thinks it will be a pretty good time to visit.
 “If you can come to Iceland safely in 2020, the expectation is that there’ll be a maximum of 25 percent of last year’s numbers,” Connolly wrote via email.
 “That means bathing in hot pools alone.
 That means walking the black sand shores with only the puffins to interrupt your view.
 That means the Jökulsárlón Glacier Lagoon will be filled with icebergs, and not people.
 We’re genuinely excited to experience Iceland with our guests without any worry of hiding from the crowds.”

 The island nation managed to contain the spread of COVID-19 through rigorous population testing and contact tracing.
 By the time its first confirmed case showed up in late February, testing had already been underway for a month.
-To date, the country has had 1,802 confirmed infections and 10 deaths; there have been four new confirmed cases so far in the month of May.